 Medications used at home are usually taken by mouth (as capsules, tablets, sprinkles, or syrup), but some can be given rectally (into the child's rectum).
 If the child is in the hospital with seizures, medication by injection or intravenous (IV) may be used.

 It is important to give your child his/her medication on time and as prescribed by your child's physician.
 Different people use up the medication in their body differently, so adjustments (schedule and dosage) may need to be made for good control of seizures.
+In some cases, surgery may be required for patients who do not respond to medications.

 All medications can have side effects, although some children may not experience them.
 Discuss your child's medication and potential side effects with his/her physician.

-- Monitoring medication effectiveness
+Monitoring pediatric seizure medication effectiveness

 While your child is taking medications, different tests may be done to monitor their effectiveness.
 These tests may include: